alyakamran/voting-dApp/README.md

 ## Project Initialization:

-1. **Create a new project directory:**
+1. **Create a new project directory named voting-dApp:**
-   - Create and navigate to a new directory for your project in the terminal.
+   - Navigate to the directory for voting-dApp in the terminal.

 2. **Initialize Truffle project:**
    - Run the following command to initialize a Truffle project:
      ```bash
      truffle init
      ```
+    - contracts, migrations, test folders and truffle-config.js file will be created in the directory.

 3. **Smart Contract Setup:**
-   - Place your smart contract in the `contracts` folder.
+   - Place the smart contract in the `contracts` folder.

 4. **Configure Truffle:**
    - Open `truffle-config.js` to configure the network settings based on your Ganache workspace.
-Adjust the compiler version for Solidity (based on your smart contract).
+Adjust the compiler version for Solidity (refer to the current version of solc and smart contract).

 5. **Deployment Script:**
    - Create a `2_deploy_contracts.js` file in the `migrations` folder to load and deploy your smart contract.
+     ```bash
+     // migrations/2_deploy_contracts.js
+     const Election = artifacts.require("Election");

+     module.exports = function (deployer) {
+       deployer.deploy(Election);
+     };
+     ```

 6. **Compile the Smart Contract:**
    - Compile the smart contract using: